Caribou Classic Detailed Information

 BMA will provide at camp:

-- dinner Saturday night courtesy of Oskar Blues and the Bone Wagon
+- dinner Saturday afternooncourtesy of Oskar Blues and Cyclhops - think, meaty taco bar

 - post-ride snacks on Saturday afternoon

-- breakfast Sunday morning - Yours truly will be cooking up oatmeal and cowboy-coffee.
+- breakfast Sunday morning - Yours truly will be cooking up pancakes, oatmeal, and cowboy-coffee.

 - beer - provided by Oskar Blues for the riders